 Frequently Asked Questions

-Whether you're a business owner, newly engaged, about to host an event, or just have a question or two, hiring a calligrapher or artist for the first time can be intimidating!
-But trust me, it doesn't have to be.
-I'm more than happy to help, and I want you to enjoy this experience.
+Whatever brings you to me, whether you're a business owner, newly engaged, or about to host an event, I want you to enjoy the experience of hiring an artists and calligrapher.
+And you can't very well do that if you're feeling overwhelmed, right?
 Please use this FAQ to familiarize yourself with the process, or send me a message if your answer isn't here.

 My business hours: I correspond with clients through email to keep a record of all communications, and do not receive texts or give out a phone number.
 I typically answer emails within 2 business days.
 I keep business hours (10 AM to 4 PM weekdays) and correspondence that is sent outside of these hours will be answered on the next business day.